bclindner/bnotif/README.md

 })
 ```

-This returns a Promise.all which will resolve if all is well or reject if any of the notifications fail to send.
-It's okay to only send to one or any combination of these services by just adding or removing the necessary part of the configuration!
+This returns a Promise.all which will resolve if all is well or reject if any of the notifications fail to send. **It's okay to only send to one or any combination of these services** - just add or remove the necessary part of the configuration!

-If you want to call a single service, you can just call it by name and reduce your configuration accordingly:
+If you want to call a single service, you can just call it by name (e.g. `bnotif.groupme(msg, options)`) and reduce your configuration accordingly:

 ```js
 bnotif.pushover('this message only sends through Pushover!', {